joshuadavidthomas/docs2markdown/README.md

 ### Library

 While `docs2markdown` works great as a CLI tool, you can also use it as a Python library in your own projects.
-This is useful when you need to integrate HTML-to-Markdown conversion into a larger workflow, build custom processing pipelines, or programmatically convert documentation as part of your build process.

 #### `convert_file`

-The `convert_file` function takes a path to an HTML file and returns the converted Markdown as a string.
-This gives you full control over what to do with the output - write it to a file, process it further, or use it directly in your application.
+The `convert_file` function takes an HTML file patn and returns the converted Markdown as a string.
+This gives you full control over what to do with the output.

 **`convert_file(html_file: Path, doc_type: DocType = DocType.DEFAULT, format: Format = Format.GHFM) -> str`**